iot-lnu/Basic-IoT-Workshop/visualize.md

-!!!!word When you are done with this part you have to delete the sensor from datacake, otherwise we will not be able to reuse them in future workshops.
+***IMPORTANT!!
+When you are done with this part you have to delete the sensor from datacake, otherwise we will not be able to reuse them in future workshops.***
 ### 1. Create an account on Datacake

 Create a Datacake account [here](https://app.datacake.de/login).